 Video resolution: YouTube prefers high-definition videos and, in general, you should provide videos in the highest resolution available to provide the maximum degree of flexibility in the encoding and playback processes.
 For videos intended for sale or rental, you should provide a minimum resolution of 1920 x 1080 with a 16:9 aspect ratio.
-For either free or ad-supported content, YouTube does not set a minimum resolution but recommends a resolution of at least 1280 x 720 for video that has a 16:9 aspect ratio and a resolution of at least 640 x 480 for video that has a 4:3 aspect ratio.
+For content with or without ads, YouTube does not set a minimum resolution but recommends a resolution of at least 1280 x 720 for video that has a 16:9 aspect ratio and a resolution of at least 640 x 480 for video that has a 4:3 aspect ratio.

 You may consider providing reduced quality videos if those videos will not be publicly visible on YouTube and are only being uploaded to serve as Content ID references.
 These videos can be a typical "one-quarter" resolution, i.e. 320 x 240.
 However, the videos must be greater than 200 lines to yield effective references.

 Video bitrate: Since bit rate is highly dependent on codec, there is no recommended minimum value.
 Videos should be optimised for frame rate, aspect ratio and resolution rather than bit rate.
 Bit rates of 50 or 80 Mbps are common for videos intended for sale or rental.